Digital-Defiance/chili-and-cilantro/README.md

 **Setup:**
 1. Each chef receives a set of four cards: 3 Cilantro and 1 Chili.
-2. Determine the first player - perhaps the last person who cooked a meal!
+2. Determine the first chef - perhaps the last person who cooked a meal!

 **Gameplay:**
-1. **Seasoning Round**: Players take turns placing one card face-down, starting with the first player and going clockwise.
+1. **Seasoning Round**: Chefs take turns placing one card face-down, starting with the first chef and going clockwise.

-2. **The Bid**: Once each chef has placed a card, starting from the first player, decide: Bid or Pass.
+2. **The Bid**: Once each chef has placed a card, starting from the first chef, decide: Bid or Pass.
 Bidding indicates how many cilantro cards you believe you can flip over without uncovering a chili.
 Each bid must be higher than the previous.

 3. **The Tasting**: If you placed the highest bid, your tasting begins!
 Start flipping your own cards first.
 If you meet your bid without flipping a chili, your dish is a success!